 Nutrition Information Disclaimer

-The provided nutrition information is my best estimate and does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
+The provided nutrition information is my best estimate and reflects one serving of the recipe (total servings indicated at top of recipe card).
+It does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 I use an automatic API to calculate this information.
 Feel free to calculate it yourself using one of these tools:

 Elizabeth Lindemann